eholk/RustGPU/README.md

 1. `add-float` demonstrates adding a single floating point number on the GPU.
 This is about the simplest possible kernel of any interest.
 2. `thread-id` demonstrates the use of Rust intrinsics to determine the current thread id.
 Without vector indexing, however, there is still only one thread with observable effects.
 3. `enum` demonstrates the use of Rust `enum` types.
 This shows that Rust on the GPU can handle more than just simple scalar data types.
 4. `add-vector` shows how to compute on multiple elements of an array.
 This uses unsafe pointers and raw pointer arithmetic.
-Furthermore, it currently requires manually modification of the generated PTX because Rust does not yet generate the correct address space for unsafe pointer types.
-This example primarily shows it is possible to process multiple data elements, although clearly the language support needs to be greatly improved.